10 – Comes a Time

 If “Comes a Time” is a stunning finish to Reflections, “Might as Well” is an equally sensational opening.
-The first track to Garcia’s third solo outing takes a nostalgic look back at the Dead’s time on the Festival Express Tour, that infamous rail trip that took some of the biggest artists of the ’60s on a raucous, whisky fueled journey across America.
+The first track to Garcia’s third solo outing takes a nostalgic look back at the Dead’s time on the Festival Express Tour, that infamous rail trip that took some of the most prominent artists of the ’60s on a raucous, whisky-fueled journey across America.
 By 1976, the hippie dream had shriveled up and died, but Garcia breathes fresh life into its memory with this energetic romp.

 # 8 – They Love Each Other